The Greedy Spanner is Existentially Optimal: Introduction

-The high runtime of the greedy spanner is a major drawback.
-The state-of-the-art implementation of the greedy spanner in both Euclidean and doubling metrics requires time $O(n^2 \log n)$ \cite{BCFMS10}.
+The relatively high runtime of the greedy spanner is a drawback.
+The state-of-the-art implementation of the greedy spanner in both Euclidean and doubling metrics requires time $O(n^2 \log n)$ \cite{BCFMS10} (although there are some heuristics that might be useful in practice \cite{ABBB15,ABBB17}).
 Building on \cite{DHN93}, Das and Narasimhan \cite{DN97} devised a much faster algorithm that follows the greedy approach.
 The runtime of their ``approximate-greedy'' algorithm is $O(n \log^2 n)$, yet its degree and lightness are both bounded by constants (as with the greedy spanner).
 Gudmundsson et al.\ \cite{GLN02} improved the result of \cite{DN97}, implementing the approximate-greedy algorithm within time $O(n \log n)$.
 For doubling metrics, however, the only spanner construction with sub-logarithmic lightness is that of \cite{Got15}; the runtime of Gottlieb's construction is $O(n \log^2 n)$ rather than $O(n \log n)$, and the size and degree of his construction are unbounded.
 Hence, there is a big gap in this context between Euclidean and doubling metrics, leading to the following question. \begin{question} Can one compute $(1+\eps)$-spanners with constant lightness in doubling metrics within time $O(n \log n)$?
 Furthermore, can one extend the state-of-the-art Euclidean result of \cite{GLN02} to arbitrary doubling metrics? \end{question}

+There have been numerous experimental studies on Euclidean spanners.
+(See \cite{FG05,Far08}, and the references therein.)
+The conclusion emerging from these experiments is that the greedy Euclidean spanner outperforms the other popular Euclidean spanner constructions, with respect to the size and lightness bounds.
+(Specifically, the greedy spanner was found to be $10$ times sparser and $30$ times lighter than any other examined spanner.)
+It is reasonable to assume that a similar situation occurs in arbitrary doubling metrics. \\ {\bf 1.3~ Our Contribution.~} In this work we fill in the theoretical gap by making three important observations. \begin{enumerate} \item Our first observation is surprisingly simple: The greedy spanner is \emph{existentially optimal} with respect to both the size and the lightness, for any graph family that is closed under edge removal.

+Applying this observation to the family of general weighted graphs, we conclude that the greedy spanner is just as light as the spanner of \cite{CW18}, thus answering \questionref{question1}.